Addressing Social Determinants of Health in Rural Communities

 Responses focused on five key areas:

-- Identified a specific social determinant and provide evidence of the related negative impact on the health of the community.
+- Identified a specific social determinant and provided evidence of the related negative impact on the health of the community.

 - Included a broad cross section of relevant public and private stakeholders in the planning, implementation, and evaluation of the proposed solution.